Tree quasi-separable matrices: a simultaneous generalization of sequentially and hierarchically semi-separable representations: Algebraic properties of TQS matrices

-Furthermore, such a TSS representation is minimal in the sense that any other TSS representation for $\TSS$ with rank-profile $\lbrace \rho'_{e} \rbrace_{e\in\EdgeSet}$ must necessarily satisfy $\rho'_{e} \geq \weight{e}$ for all $e\in\EdgeSet$. \end{theorem} The proof of \Cref{thm:universality} is postponed to \Cref{sec:proofuniversality} where we shall introduce an explicit algorithm to convert a dense matrix into a TSS representation. \Cref{thm:universality} yields the following corollary. \begin{corollary} Let $(\TSS,\Graph)$ be a graph-partitioned matrix with $\Graph$ being acyclic and connected.
-Then $\TSS\in\field^{M\times N}$ satisfies the GIRS-property for constant $c>0$ if, and only if, $\TSS\in\field^{M\times N}$ admits a TSS representation with rank-profile $\weight{e}\leq c$ for all $e\in \EdgeSet$. \end{corollary}
+Furthermore, such a TQS representation is minimal. \end{theorem} The proof of \Cref{thm:universality} is postponed to \Cref{sec:proofuniversality} where we shall introduce an explicit algorithm to convert a dense matrix into a TQS representation. \Cref{prop:TQSisGIRS} and \Cref{thm:universality} yields the following corollary. \begin{corollary} Let $(\TQS,\Graph)$ be a graph-partitioned matrix with $\Graph$ acyclic and connected.
+Then $\TQS\in\field^{M\times N}$ satisfies the GIRS-property for $c>0$ if, and only if, $\TQS\in\field^{M\times N}$ admits a TQS representation with a rank-profile $\lbrace \rho_{e} \rbrace_{e\in\EdgeSet}$ satisfying $\weight{e}\leq c$ for all $e\in \EdgeSet$. \end{corollary}